-- After 30 years of decline, brown hare numbers are showing promising signs of recovery by 2006.
+- After 30 years of decline, brown hare numbers are showing promising signs of recovery.

 - In Edwardian times hares were about twice as common as they were in the early 1990s.

 - Hare numbers slumped between the world wars during a period of farming recession when cereal cultivation dropped from three million hectares to under two million.

 - There was little or no formal shooting of any game during the wars probably because most gamekeeping was given up.